waardahl/chatmeapp1/README.md

 ##is a chat app where you can create chat rooms and talk to people in real-time on the server. you can chat several people at the same time.

+##later we will:
-##later we will implement google maps API to see who is online around you and choose you chat buddy on a map.
-We will also better the performance and looks of the chat GUI
+#implement google maps API to see who is online around you and choose you chat buddy on a map.
+We will also better the performance and looks of the chat GUI.

 Go to root folder and open terminal